ParaWorld: Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.

 The developing company SEK shut down due to insufficient sales, and Sunflowers ended their partnership with it.
 The previously announced expansion pack was cancelled.
 A German-only Booster Pack for the game was released with Gold GOTY Editions of ParaWorld, containing new maps, heroes, and missions, and was only compatible with German copies of the game.
 However, members of the ParaWorld gaming community "Para-Welt" have created an unofficial downloadable version of the Booster Pack for all regions that incorporates updated community content (such as modifications enabling players to utilise the previously NPC 'SEAS' factions) alongside the official SEK Booster Pack content.
 According to German newspaper Die Welt, ParaWorld was commercially unsuccessful, with sales of around 100,000 units.